 The Battle Creek/Highwood area of St. Paul was once the location of the Highwood Passenger Rail Station.
 There are Native American Burial Mounds located to the southeast of the existing Park & Ride Facility.

+Highwood Station, ca. 1901

-Photos show the Highwood train station, circa 1901, and the painting "St. Paul from Pig's Eye" by James Desvarreaux Larpenteur, 1888.
+"St. Paul from Pig's Eye."
+James Desvarreaux Larpenteur (1888).